Kong/docs.konghq.com/app/konnect/index.md

 collaborate and manage their own set of data plane nodes and services without the risk of impacting other teams and projects.
-Gateway Manager instantly provisions a hosted {{site.base_gateway}} control plane and supports securely attaching data plane nodes from your cloud or hybrid environments.
+Gateway Manager instantly provisions a hosted {{site.base_gateway}} control plane and supports securely attaching data plane nodes from your fully-managed cloud, or self-managed cloud and hybrid environments.

 Through the Gateway Manager, increase the security of your APIs with out-of-the-box enterprise and community plugins, including OpenID Connect, Open Policy Agent, Mutual TLS, and more.